pkiraly/qa-catalogue/README.md

   * COMPUTER_FILES
   * MIXED_MATERIALS
 * parameters to fix known issues before any analyses:
   * `-q`, `--fixAlephseq` sometimes ALEPH export contains '^' characters instead of spaces in control fields (006, 007, 008).
 This flag replaces them with spaces before the validation.
 It might occur in any input format.
   * `-X`, `--fixAlma` sometimes Alma export contains '#' characters instead of spaces in control fields (006, 007, 008).
 This flag replaces them with spaces before the validation.
 It might occur in any input format.
   * `-G`, `--fixKbr` KBR's export contains '#' characters instead spaces in control fields (006, 007, 008).
 This flag replaces them with spaces before the validation.
 It might occur in any input format.
-* `-f [format]`, `--marcFormat [format]` The input format.
+* `-f <format>`, `--marcFormat <format>` The input format.
 Possible values are
   * `ISO`: Binary (ISO 2709)
   * `XML`: MARCXML (shortcuts: `-x`, `--marcxml`)
   * `ALEPHSEQ`: Alephseq (shortcuts: `-p`, `--alephseq`)
   * `LINE_SEPARATED`: Line separated binary MARC where each line contains one record) (shortcuts: `-y`, `--lineSeparated`)
   * `MARC_LINE`: MARC Line line separated format i.e. it is a text file, where each line is a distinct field, the same way as MARC records are usually displayed in the MARC21 standard documentation.
   * `MARCMAKER`: MARCMaker format
-  * `PICA_PLAIN`: PICA plain (https://format.gbv.de/pica/plain) is a serialization format, that contains each fields in distinct row.
+  * `PICA_PLAIN`: PICA plain (https://format.gbv.de/pica/plain) is a
+    serialization format, that contains each fields in distinct row.
-  * `PICA_NORMALIZED`: normalized PICA (https://format.gbv.de/pica/normalized) is a serialization format where each line is a separate record (by bytecode 0A).
-Fields are terminated by bytecode 1E, and subfields are introduced by bytecode 1F.
+  * `PICA_NORMALIZED`: normalized PICA (https://format.gbv.de/pica/normalized)
+    is a serialization format where each line is a separate record (by bytecode `0A`).
+Fields are terminated by bytecode 1E, and subfields are introduced by bytecode `1F`.
-* `-t [directory]`, `--outputDir [directory]` specifies the output directory where the files will be created
+* `-t <directory>`, `--outputDir <directory>` specifies the output directory where the files will be created
 * `-r`, `--trimId` remove spaces from the end of record IDs in the output files (some library system add padding spaces around field value 001 in exported files)
-* `-g [encoding]`, `--defaultEncoding  [encoding]` specify a default encoding of the records.
+* `-g <encoding>`, `--defaultEncoding <encoding>` specify a default encoding of the records.
 Possible values:
   * `ISO-8859-1` or `ISO8859_1` or `ISO_8859_1`
   * `UTF8` or `UTF-8`
   * `MARC-8` or `MARC8`
-* `-s [datasource]`, `--dataSource [datasource]` specify the type of data source.
+* `-s <datasource>`, `--dataSource <datasource>` specify the type of data source.
 Possible values:
   * `FILE`: reading from file
   * `STREAM`: reading from a Java data stream.
 It is not usable if you use the tool from the command line, only if you use it with its API.
-* `-I [configuration]`, `--allowableRecords [configuration]` if set, criteria which allows analysis of records.
+* `-I <configuration>`, `--allowableRecords <configuration>` if set, criteria which allows analysis of records.
 If the record does not met the criteria, it will be excluded.
 An individual criterium should be formed as a MarcSpec (for MARC21 records) or PicaFilter (for PICA records).
 Multiple criteria might be